moebius-rex/primes/README.md

 - demonstrates the similarities and differences between several popular programming languages by implementing the same easy-to-understand algorithm in each language
 - provides basic implementations of all elements of a DevOps toolchain that supports the delivery, development, and management of software applications throughout the systems development life cycle

-The project is young and although it implements *most* of the DevOps toolchain, it does not currently include CI/CD (Jenkins/automated unit testing) or container orchestration (Kubernetes/Terraform), but will in the future.
+The project is young and although it implements *most* of the DevOps toolchain, it does not currently include CI/CD pipelines or container orchestration, but will in the future.

 ## Features